DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

    - 🍇**TCP Wrapper**: is a host-based access control system that can be used to restrict access to Internet services based on IP address or hostname.
 It acts as a gateway between network services and the network, allowing administrators to control which hosts can connect to services like SSH, FTP, and others.
 TCP Wrapper allows administrators to specify which hosts (by IP address or hostname) are allowed or denied access to specific services, such as SSH, FTP, or HTTP, based on the requesting host.

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)
-    - Li-Fi: **light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec.
+    - ❄️**Light fidelity (Li-Fi)**: a form of wireless communication technology that relies on light to transmit data, with theorectical speeds up to 224Gbits/sec.
 It is not susceptible to EM interference
-    - **Wi-Fi**: Wirless LAN IEEE 802.11x; associated with computer networking, Wi-Fi uses 802.11x spec to create a public or private wireless LAN.
+    - ❄️**Wi-Fi**: Wirless LAN IEEE 802.11x; associated with computer networking, Wi-Fi uses 802.11x spec to create a public or private wireless LAN.
 There are several modes of connecting to WiFi
         - 🎈Ad hoc mode: Directly connects two clients.
         - 🎈Standalone Mode: Ad hoc mode can be easy to confuse this with standalone mode, which connects clients using a wireless access point but not to wired resources like a central network.
         - 🎈Infrastructure mode connects endpoints to a central network, not directly to each other.